-Eichrom’s DGA Resins are extraction chromatographic materials in which the extractant system is either N,N,N’,N’-tetra-n-octyldiglycolamide (DGA Resin, Normal) or N,N,N’,N’-tetrakis-2-éthylhexyldiglycolamide (DGA Resin, Branched).
-The structure of the DGA molecule is shown Rigure 1, where the R-groups are straight chain or branched C8 groups.
-The bed density of both DGA Resins is approximately 0.38 g/mL, with a working capacity of 7.23 mg 90Sr per mL of resin and 11 mg Yb per mL of resin.
+Eichrom’s DGA Resins are extraction chromatographic materials containing either N,N,N’,N’-tetra-n-octyldiglycolamide (DGA Resin, Normal) or N,N,N’,N’-tetra-2-ethylhexyldiglycolamide (DGA Resin, Branched).
+The structure of the DGA molecule is shown in Figure 1, where the R-groups are straight chain or branched C8 groups.
+The bed density of both DGA Resins is approximately 0.38 g/mL, with a functional capacity of 7-8 mg Eu per mL of resin.

 DGA resin can also be used for the separations of radium – actinium and yttrium – strontium.

 Figure 5 shows the uptake of four alkaline earth cations on DGA Resin, Normal.
 None show any significant uptake from HCl and only Sr and Ca show moderate uptake from nitric acid concentrations of ~0.5M to ~5 M. Samples containing high Ca content should be loaded from 8M HNO3 to keep the k’ value for Ca low.
 Figure 6 compares the uptake of Sr and Y in both nitric acid and hydrochloric acid.
 Y(III) is much more strongly retained on the resin than Sr(II) from both acids across all concentrations.
 Coupling Eichrom’s Sr Resin with DGA-Normal would allow for excellent separation of Y from Sr for radiopharmaceutical purification or a single step Sr-89/90 measurement procedure.

-Finally, Figure 7 shows the uptake of various transition and post transition elements.
-Bismuth is retained across all concentrations of both nitric acid and hydrochloric acid.
+Figure 7 shows the uptake of various transition and post transition elements on DGA, Normal.
+Bismuth is retained from 0.05-8M HNO3 and 0.05-1M HCl.
 Care should be taken if decontamination from Bi is critical to the analysis.
 Bi may be removed from DGA, Normal resin with 9-10M HCl, before recovering Ac, Am or rare earths in dilute HCl.

-Iron is strongly retained from higher concentrations of HCl, but shows no uptake at all from nitric acid.
+Iron is strongly retained from higher concentrations of HCl, but shows little uptake from nitric acid.